KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 1. Showcase, 87.8% CRIT Rate Mona, display of activated C4.
 2. Picked a Spiral Abyss floor with seperated enemies.
 3. Start the chamber, apply Q to one enemy and hit it in order to activate the Omen and hit it once again to "activate" the C4 bonus.
-4. Start hitting the unaffected enemy with Normal Attacks until a non-CRITical hit (1092) appears while the Omen is still visible on the first enemy.
+4. Start hitting the unaffected enemy with Normal Attacks until a non-Critical hit (1092) appears while the Omen is still visible on the first enemy.

 **Significance:**
 This information is not displayed in the C4 or the Q description in-game.